rybacorn/OptimizedPassageEmbeddings/README.md

 ## What is this?

-A Python tool that analyzes how well your website content matches against your competitors and target search queries.
-It scrapes web pages, extracts meaningful content, converts everything to embeddings, and creates interactive 3D visualizations showing how similar your content is to competitors and target keywords.
+A Python tool that analyzes how well your website content matches against target search queries (and optionally compares against competitors).
+It scrapes web pages, extracts SEO-relevant content, converts everything to embeddings, and creates interactive 3D visualizations showing how similar your content is to target keywords and competitors (if provided).

 **Perfect for:** SEO analysis, content strategy, competitive research, and understanding how your web content aligns with search intent.